 if required by the Registry, a guarantee in a form approved by the Registry executed by persons approved by the Registry, guaranteeing the performance of the Proposed Assignee’s obligations.

 Assignment by Registry to Authority (.za TLD).
-The Registry may cede and assign any or all of its rights and obligations under this Agreement in respect of 2LDs under the .za TLD or the “.capetown”, “.durban” or “.joburg” TLDs to the Authority, its successors or assigns, which may compel it to do so, and in whose favour this clause acts as a contract for the benefit of a third party (stipulatio alteri).
-The Registry may also cede and assign any or all of its rights and obligations under this Agreement in respect the “.capetown”, “.durban” or “.joburg” TLDs to the Authority, its successors or assigns.
+The Registry may cede and assign any or all of its rights and obligations under this Agreement in respect of SLDs under the .za TLD to the Authority, its successors or assigns, which may compel it to do so, and in whose favour this clause acts as a contract for the benefit of a third party (stipulatio alteri).
 The Registrar consents to such cession and assignment and undertakes to do all things and execute all documents necessary for such cession and assignment to be effected.

 Assignment by Registry to Affiliate.
 It is expressly recorded that Registry will be entitled to cede and assign all rights and obligations in terms of this Agreement to its Affiliate or any successor of all or substantially all of the business or assets of the Registry, provided that the Registry must notify the Registrar of such event within a reasonable time of it occurring.